IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

 Development on Windows is not well supported, unfortunately.
 You will have a much easier time if you develop on Mac or Linux as described under :doc:`../installation/installation-main` section.

-If you want to try using Windows for Dataverse development, your best best is to use Vagrant, as described below.
+If you want to try using Windows for Dataverse development, your best best is to use Vagrant.
 Minishift is also an option.
 These instructions were tested on Windows 10.

 .. contents:: |toctitle|
 	:local: